semekyr/threatdetectionnewest/README.md

 - in another terminal: npm install, npm start
 - Issues:
   1. Issue with InfluxDB I couldn't fix from previous version without detections,
-  2. API runs the detections correctly in the background apart from Youtube videos, does not load in the frontend UI,